-In 1872, Queen Victoria endured a sixth assassination attempt.
-Whilst she was alighting from a carriage, a young Irishman named Arthur O’Connor ran towards her with a pistol.
-Thankfully, the gun was not loaded.
-John Brown, who was at the Queen’s side at the time, knocked the boy to the ground before Victoria had realized what was happening.
-For his bravery, he was awarded a special gold medal.
+On the 29th February 1872, Her late Majesty Queen Victoria was alighting from a carriage when a young Irishman named Arthur O’Connor ran towards her with a pistol.
+It was the sixth assassination attempt The Queen had endured during her reign.
+Her faithful servant John Brown, who was at The Queen’s side at the time, knocked the boy to the ground before any harm could be inflicted.
+For his bravery, Brown was awarded a special gold medal.

 This claret jug was given to John Brown as a Christmas gift from Queen Victoria later that year.
 Given the extraordinary events which preceded it, this gift must have held a particular poignancy .